 In a second room, Gowda toys with the abstract language of minimalism, covering various construction tools, rods, bandlis and bricks with a granulose coat of white paint.
 In one corner, the colourful traces of a pooja, an impromptu fetish-shrine, reference rituals performed by workers before construction to seek protection from the earth for actions that could disturb the general equilibrium, to appease energies residing in the space or to ward off the possibility of casualties and the even greater danger of not getting paid by greedy contractors.
 Gowda messes with minimalism and its pristine repositories of reason and technical prowess to allude to modern art’s most obdurate taboo – the sacred.
 In this accelerated age, modernity and what Peter Sloterdijk calls ‘the creative offensive of the working spirit against “matter” […] the kinetic nihilism which takes being as nothing but a source of energy and a construction site’ may well be inextricable.
 Gowda reminds us that the world may be driven by the forces of global capital – with its contemporary forms of slavery – and refrains from fetishizing rudimentary forms of labour.
 ‘Progress’ she appears to show us, is carried through by the mixing of slurry and sweat in the bandli.

 Main image: Sheela Gowda, 2017, installation view, Ikon Gallery.
 Courtesy: Ikon Gallery, Birmingham; photograph: Stuart Whipps

-Emilia Terracciano is an academic and writer based in London and Oxford.
+Emilia Terracciano is a writer based in London and Oxford.
 Her research interests lie in modern visual art and photographic practices with a focus on the Global South.
-Her book Art and Emergency: Modernism in Twentieth-Century India will be published by I.B.
-Tauris in September.
+Her book Art and Emergency: Modernism in Twentieth-Century India was published by I.B.
+Tauris in November 2017.